CBDT Claims Huawei Manipulated Account Books To Reduce Taxable Income In India

 The assessee group has debited more than Rs 350 crore in its books of account in recent financial years towards royalty to its related party, the CBDT said.

-"Such expenses have been incurred for the use of brand and technical know-how related intangibles.
-During the search, the group has failed to substantiate receipt of any such services/technical know-how, or the basis of quantification of royalty rate for such claim," it said.
+"Such expenses have been incurred for the use of the brand and technical know-how-related intangibles.
+During the search, the group has failed to substantiate receipt of any such services/technical know-how or the basis of quantification of royalty rate for such claim," it said.

 Consequently, the rendering of services and such royalty payments become highly questionable and prima facie, disallowable as business expenses as per extant Income Tax law, the statement said.

-Evidences gathered and statements recorded during the search also reveal that one of the group entities engaged in providing software development services, has been disclosing "lower net margins" from the related parties, by claiming its operation to be of low-end nature.
+Evidence gathered and statements recorded during the search also revealed that one of the group entities engaged in providing software development services, has been disclosing "lower net margins" from the related parties, by claiming its operation to be of low-end nature.

 The Indian government has kept Huawei out of trials for 5G services.